Texas Fertility Center

 Finally, patients who have undergone previous ovarian surgery or those who have active ovarian disease, such as ovarian cysts or endometriosis, do not make as many eggs as they otherwise could.

-Despite the fact that there are many differences between the more commonly used stimulation protocols, there are also many similarities.
-For example, almost all modern protocols start with 3-4 weeks of birth control pills (BCPs).
-Although this may sound counter-intuitive, there are actually several very good reasons for starting stimulation following a cycle of pills.
 The eggs in the ovaries of a typical reproductive age woman are in various stages of development.
 If one were to start stimulation without first taking BCPs, fewer of those eggs would actually develop.
 It has been shown by several investigators that BCPs actually help the eggs synchronize their development, so that when the pills are stopped and the stimulation medications are begun, more eggs are ready to respond.
 This results in a greater number of mature oocytes at the time of retrieval, as well as higher fertilization rates when compared to women who undergo stimulation without taking pills first.

 In addition to BCPs, there are four other classes of medications that make up the foundation of a stimulation protocol: